gaishimo/claudiajs-template/readme.md

 # Claudia.js Template

-A boilerplate to develop API (Lambda & API Gateway) with Claudia.js.
+A boilerplate to develop Lambda (or Lambda & API Gateway) with Claudia.js.

 ## Stack